leosocy/proksi/CONTRIBUTING.md

 ### Write Documentation

-IntelliProxy could always use more documentation, whether as part of the official IntelliProxy docs, in docstrings, or even on the web in blog posts, articles, and such.
+proksi could always use more documentation, whether as part of the official proksi docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/Leosocy/IntelliProxy/issues.
+The best way to send feedback is to file an issue at https://github.com/leosocy/proksi/issues.

 If you are proposing a feature: